rayoub/rupee/README.md

 ### Importing SCOP, CATH and CHAIN databases

 If you're only interested in importing DIR data from the ```DIR_PATH```, you can safely ignore the following.
-However, if you are interested in duplicating the functionality at <https://ayoubresearch.com> or you're interested in duplicating the results in the PLoS ONE paper, you should read on.
+However, if you're interested in duplicating the functionality at <https://ayoubresearch.com> or you're interested in duplicating the results in the PLoS ONE paper, you should read on.

 Some files, especially data files, are too numerous or too large to include in the GitHub repo.
 The .gitignore file list the files and directories that have been explicitly excluded from the repo.